2019 Macau Grand Prix: Practice and qualifying

-A total of two 40-minute practice sessions preceded the Sunday race: one on Thursday mid-morning and one on late Friday morning.
-In the first session, which occurred in clear and warm weather, Marcus Armstrong was fastest, setting a new unofficial overall track lap record of 2 minutes, 8.023 seconds with two minutes to go, followed by Jake Hughes, Ticktum, Shwartzman, Richard Verschoor, Ilott, Vesti, Ahmed, Logan Sargeant and Christian Lundgaard in positions two through ten.
-Yuki Tsunoda braked too late and struck a barrier at the Hospital Bend with 16 minutes to go and activating the virtual safety car procedure to order drivers to slow.
-The Hitech Grand Prix team repaired his car; he was unable to participate for most of the first qualifying session because of ongoing car work.
-Jüri Vips had a DRS failure late in the session that caused a slot in his rear wing to lodge open; he entered the pit lane to have it fixed.
+Two 40-minute practice sessions, one on Thursday morning and the other on Friday morning, preceded the race on Sunday.
+Marcus Armstrong set new unofficial track lap record of 2 minutes, 8.023 seconds with two minutes remaining in the first session, which took place in clear and warm weather.
+He was followed by Jake Hughes, Ticktum, Shwartzman, Richard Verschoor, Ilott, Vesti, Ahmed, Logan Sargeant and Christian Lundgaard in positions two through ten.
+With sixteen minutes remaining, Yuki Tsunoda braked too late and hit a barrier at Hospital Bend, triggering the virtual safety car procedure that dictates vehicles slow down.
+The Hitech Grand Prix team repaired his car; he could not participate for most of the first qualifying session because of ongoing car work.
+Jüri Vips had to enter pit lane to have his open rear wing slot fixed after experiencing a DRS failure late in the session.

-Qualifying was divided into two 40-minute sessions held on Thursday afternoon and Friday afternoon respectively.
-The fastest time set by each driver from either session counted towards their final starting position for the qualification race.
-The first qualifying session was held in clear and warm weather.
+Two 40-minute sessions were held on Thursday afternoon and Friday afternoon, respectively, for qualifying.
+Each driver's final qualifying place was determined by the quickest time they recorded from either session.
+The first session was held in clear and warm weather.
 Armstrong set a benchmark fastest lap before Shwartzman and then Vips led.
 Hughes revised the overall fastest lap to 2 minutes, 6.793 seconds for provisional pole position.
 David Beckmann was 0.051 seconds slower in second.
 Vips was third, early pace setter Armstrong fourth, and Sargeant fifth.
-Ticktum, in his first race driving the new Formula 3 car, came sixth ahead of Ilott, Vesti, Shwartzman and Lundaard.
+Ticktum, in his first race driving the new F3 car, came sixth ahead of Ilott, Vesti, Shwartzman and Lundaard.
 Following them were the Italian duo of Leonardo Pulcini and Alessio Lorandi in 11th and 12th, and Felipe Drugovich, Verschoor, Maini, Sebastián Fernández, Ahmed, Liam Lawson, Habsburg, Keyvan Andres, Hon Chio Leong, David Schumacher, Flörsch, Fittipaldi, Andreas Estner, Lukas Dunner, Olli Caldwell, Alessio Deledda and Max Fewtrell.
-The five fastest drivers were separated by 0.619 seconds and, due to the faster Dallara cars, lap times overall lowered by an average of 3½ seconds.
-There were four red flag stoppages during the session.
-Ahmed stopped after hitting a barrier at Lisboa corner, with fluids from his car leaking onto the track en route to the pit lane.
-Fewtrell then hit the outside barrier at Lisboa turn, and Caldwell stopped on the track after exiting Fisherman's Bend due to engine failure.
-An accident for Tsunoda against a barrier at Maternity Bend caused the race director to end the session early.
+The top five drivers were separated by 0.619 seconds, while the faster Dallara cars' contributed to an average 3.5-second decrease in lap times.
+Four red flag stoppages occurred during the session.
+Fluids from Ahmed's car spilled onto the track en route to the pit lane after he struck a barrier at Lisboa corner.
+Fewtrell hit the outside barrier at Lisboa turn, and Caldwell stopped on the track after exiting Fisherman's Bend due to engine failure.
+The race director ended the session early when Tsunoda ran into a barrier at Maternity Bend.